• Home

 Sweet Moroccan green tea with mint is offered everywhere.

-Rissani exists on a site that had been originally founded by Berbers in the 8th century, and the 13th century gate, the Bab Errih, still stands.
+Rissani exists on a site that had been originally founded by Berbers (or more more correctly, the Imazighen or Amazigh people) in the 8th century.
+The 13th century gate, the Bab Errih, still stands.
 With our guide as translator, we visit with a family and a couple of her younger children.
 The woman and her husband, a porter (that is, he delivers goods around the area with a wagon) and the family receive help that allows the children to attend school.
 Both the government and aid organizations are making a big push to educate children in these rural southern areas.
 The home is simple and comfortable.
 She serves us tea and peanuts and shows us how yards of fabric are wrapped to create their clothing.

 DSC_0168 (640x427) DSC_0172 (2)